Our May Plans

 Unexpected News

-The hospital had ended his contract.
+The hospital ended his contract.
 Andy has been working as a travel nurse since October 2017, and this was the only time a contract ended early.
-We knew that could happen, but had never thought about it.
+We knew that could happen but never thought it would.
 We were in shock.

 Back at the RV, we discussed our possibilities.
-Rather than immediately looking for another assignment, we decided to go back to Kansas City to take care of the fallen tree and finish moving.
-After stopping by the fairground office to let them know we were leaving Sunday morning, we took the donations I had been piling in the RV to the Goodwill and ate at a local restaurant.
+Rather than immediately looking for another assignment, it made more sense to go back to Kansas City to take care of the fallen tree and finish moving.
+After stopping by the fairground office to let them know we were leaving Sunday morning, we took the donations I had been piling in the RV to the Goodwill and had a nice dinner at a local restaurant.

 Getting Stuff Done

-Previously, we contacted our closing agent to ask about signing our papers Saturday, May 18, explaining that we would only be in town that weekend.
-Because they did not do Saturday closings, we would need to arrange to sign the papers remotely.
-On Friday, I called our agent and set the closing for Tuesday, May 14, taking that task off the list.
-We spent the rest of the afternoon researching South Dakota residency requirements.
+We previously contacted our closing agent to ask about signing our papers on Saturday, May 18, explaining that we would only be in town that weekend.
+Since they don’t do Saturday closings, we needed to arrange to sign the papers remotely.

 Saturday Hay Auction

-Saturday morning, trucks pulling trailers loaded with bales of hay drove to our end of the campground.
+On Saturday morning, trucks pulling trailers loaded with bales of hay drove to our end of the campground.
 They unloaded the hay on the gravel, taking up several of the campsites and the nearby field.
-The manager had told us hay auctions would be held in the area behind the campground on Saturdays.
-Due to all the mud, they decided to hold the sale in the campground.

-We were blocked in and glad we hadn’t planned to leave that morning.
 When the auction was over, the buyers started loading their hay.
 About that time, we noticed horses in the corral near the restrooms.
 Sadie was VERY excited by these large animals and started barking at them through the window.
 Max was not interested.

-After walking the dogs, and trying to contain Sadie’s excitement by the corral, we drove to the library to use the WiFi for some of our research and downloads.
+After walking the dogs and trying to contain Sadie’s excitement by the corral, we drove to the library to use the WiFi for some of our research and downloads.

 A Quick Sightseeing Stop